Cascade-Health/cascade-technical-test/README.md

 Your solution should:

-- be presented in a public GitHub repository
+- Be presented in a public GitHub repository
-- present a UI for submitting perscriptions as a medical practioner
+- Present a UI for submitting perscriptions as a medical practioner
-- consist of a barebones fullstack web application with a frontend and backend
+- Consist of a barebones fullstack web application with a frontend and backend
-- submit a [MedicationRequest](https://www.medplum.com/docs/api/fhir/resources/medicationrequest) to your Medplum instance using the FHIR API
+- Submit a [MedicationRequest](https://www.medplum.com/docs/api/fhir/resources/medicationrequest) to your Medplum instance using the FHIR API.

 ## Instructions